ruffythepirate/blue-squirrel/README.md

 * Execute `activator run` to execute the product
 * playing-reactjs should now be accessible at localhost:9000

+### Installation

+#### Selenium
+To run some of the unit tests, selenium is required.
+You are required to install the chromedriver for selenium.
+On a mac you can do this through

+    brew install chromedriver

+It might be that your chromedriver isn't compatible with your chrome version.
+In that case you can manually find a chrome driver here: https://sites.google.com/a/chromium.org/chromedriver/.
+When you are manually downloading a chromedriver you must ensure that it is available in the path.

 All the screens:

 ### Play Evolution